ont-id/onttag-sdk-js/README.md

 |   2    | Authentication failed     |
 |   0    | Verification in progress  |

-> **Note:** The user needs to sign this data to authorize access.
-After fetching the credential data, you can proceed with generating a presentation with signed credential data as its payload.
-The resultant token can then be deserialized to fetch the verified data next time it is accessed.
+> **Note:** The user needs to sign this data to authorize access and prove their relationship with the credential data.
+After fetching the credential data, you can proceed with generating a presentation with the signed credential data as its payload.
+The resultant token can then be used for signature verification and access control.

 ### Utility Methods